 Relationship to federal requirements

 This rulemaking does not result in any differences from or additions to federal requirements.
-The proposed amendments align state rules with federal requirements under Sections 110(a)(1) and (a)(2) of the Clean Air Act.
+The proposed rule amendments align state rules with federal requirements under Sections 110(a)(1) and (a)(2) of the Clean Air Act.
 Chapter 340, division 202 of Oregon Administrative Rules currently contains ambient air quality standards for sulfur dioxide that are lower than the current SO2 NAAQS.
 These standards were adopted in 1972 and were equivalent to the federal standards at that time.
 Although the federal standards were repealed in 1973, Oregon rules have not been amended to reflect the changes made to the levels of teh federal standards since that time.
 As proposed, this rulemaking will automatically retain the annual and 24-hour SO2 ambient air quality standards for one year after adoption of this proposal until EPA develops sulfur dioxide area designations for Oregon.
 In addition to adopting the new, primary 1-hour standard, this proposal would also retain the existing federal 3-hour secondary standard for sulfur dioxide until future revisions are made by EPA, should the agency propose any such changes in the future.

 The proposed rule changes comply with and implement the following federal requirements verbatim: